 - Organization - Accounting is centralized for all activities in France.
 While each country has its own accounting department so as to comply with local rules for statutory accounts, taxation and administrative declarations, as in France, it is centralized and supplier invoices and payments are made directly from the head office of the subsidiaries concerned. - The consolidation is performed within the Group finance department.
 Consolidation instructions and a reporting timetable are sent out at the beginning of every year.
 Standard consolidation packages are used by the various subsidiaries.
-Currency conversions and IFRS adjustments are primarily performed within the corporate consolidation department, which constantly checks accounting standards and, where necessary, adjusts the procedure and data reported by the subsidiaries. - Management accounting is centralized within the Group finance department for all activities in France.
-Internationally, while every country has its own organization, the key indicators follow Group rules.
-All reporting and analysis by site and by country is centralized with the Group management accounting department, which prepares all reports that, after review by the Group finance department, are issued to senior management. - Treasury is centralized for all activities in France.
+Currency conversions and IFRS adjustments are primarily performed within the corporate consolidation department, which constantly checks accounting standards and, where necessary, adjusts the procedure and data reported by the subsidiaries. - All reporting and analysis by site and by country is centralized with the Group management accounting department, which prepares all reports that, after review by the Group finance department, are issued to senior management. - Treasury is centralized for all activities in France.
 A cash pool has been introduced for euro-denominated business.
 All borrowings, including outside France, are approved and centralized with the Group finance department. - Financial communications are centralized under the direct responsibility of the Chairman and CEO, the Deputy CEO and the CFO, who are the only people entitled to communicate Group financial data to outsiders.
-They prepare all financial press releases, which are published via a licensed broadcaster, the Group website and a PR agency. - This organization is regularly reviewed and the employees involved are subject to an annual performance review.
+They prepare all financial press releases, which are published via a licensed broadcaster, the Group website and a PR agency.

+This organization is regularly reviewed and the employees involved are subject to an annual performance review.
 Training plans are put in place in order to maintain skills in line with Group requirements.
 The Group finance department participates in and approves the recruitment of chief financial officers of foreign subsidiaries.
-New foreign CFOs spend two weeks in induction training at the Group head office in France. - Systems and procedures
+New foreign CFOs spend two weeks in induction training at the Group head office in France.

+- Systems and procedures

-Financial information is prepared on integrated systems: the ERP Deal system covers accounting for all French entities and management reporting for all Group business units worldwide.
+Financial information is prepared on integrated systems: the SAP ERP system covers accounting for all French entities and management reporting for all Group business units worldwide.
 All users, including foreign CFOs and financial controllers, are trained in using this ERP system and the procedures are distributed.
 The budget is also prepared in this system in order to facilitate comparisons and analysis.

-Controlling
+- Controlling